-When imposing obligations on an operator to provide access, the Commissioner may prescribe technical or operational conditions that must be observed by the provider and beneficiaries of such access, in accordance with EU law, where this would be necessary to ensure the normal operation of the network.22 These include conditions relevant to the implementation of specific technical standards or specifications developed by European standards organisations such as CEN, CENELEC, or ETSI.
-Where no relevant European standards exist, the Commissioner may refer to relevant standards established by international bodies, such as the ITU (International Telecommunications Union), the European Conference of Postal and Telecommunications Administrations (CEPT), the International Organisation for Standardisation23 (ISO), or the International Electrotechnical Commission (IEC).24
+When imposing obligations on an operator to provide access, the Commissioner may prescribe technical or operational conditions that must be observed by the provider and beneficiaries of such access, in accordance with EU law, where this would be necessary to ensure the normal operation of the network.
+These include conditions relevant to the implementation of specific technical standards or specifications developed by European standards organisations such as CEN, CENELEC, or ETSI.
+Where no relevant European standards exist, the Commissioner may refer to relevant standards established by international bodies, such as the ITU (International Telecommunications Union), the European Conference of Postal and Telecommunications (ISO), or the International Electrotechnical Commission (IEC).

-21 ENISA is a European Union agency created to advance the functioning of the internal market.
-ENISA is a centre of excellence for the European member states and European institutions in network and information security, giving advice and recommendations and acting as a switchboard of information for good practices.
+institutions in network and information security, giving advice and recommendations and acting as a switchboard of information for good practices.
 Moreover, the agency facilitates contacts between the European institutions, the member states, and private business and industry actors.

-22 RECSP Law, s 53(3)(a).
+RECSP Law, s 53(3)(a).

-23 The International Organisation for Standardisation is the world's largest developer of voluntary International Standards.
-International Standards give state of the art specifications for products, services, and good practice, helping to make industry
+The International Organisation for Standardisation is the world's largest developer of voluntary International Standards.
+International Standards give state of the art specifications for products, services, and good practice, helping to make industry more efficient and effective.
+Developed through global consensus, they help to break down barriers to international trade.